yorkshire-and-humber-care-record/fhir-ig/fsh-tank/input/pagecontent/base-fields.md

  - **meta.tag**	(Mandatory)

    The following tags will be used.
-Both are mandatory and MUST include descriptive text that is a proper readable description and not simply a repeat of the code
+Both are mandatory and MUST include descriptive text that is a proper readable description and not simply a repeat of the code.
+(This is marked as "Must Support" but is mandatory to include in all except Contained resources)

     - https://yhcr.nhs.uk/Source -  Data provider identifier as per the Participant Registry
     - https://yhcr.nhs.uk/Provenance - Originating organisation ODS code